zhumeisongsong/cv/src/index.md

 **Product:**

-- Experienced in pitching ideas to founders and stakeholders
+- Experienced in pitching ideas to investors and stakeholders
-- Taking products from 0 to 1 (CPF/FPF/PSF/SPF/PMF)
+- Experienced in driving a product from 0 to 1 (CPF, FPF, PSF, SPF, PMF)

 **Team:**

+- Team player, collaborating with team members (Product Owner, Designer, Backend Engineer, etc.) to achieve goals
+- Leading the development of projects from design to implementation
 - Mentoring junior engineers
-- Leading the development of projects from design to implementation

 ## 🌈 Skills